免許皆伝 Menkyo Kaiden and Koryu Proliferation

 Menkyo kaiden is a certificate of complete transmission of the art from the teacher to the recipient.
 A menkyo is simply a certificate and kaiden is complete transmission (of the art).

 While menkyo kaiden and other titles are an accomplishment and should be admired for the recipient's individual achievement, they are also only paper validations from an individual.
 Certificates, including menkyo kaiden, are worth only as much as the person issuing them.
 That might seem bleak; however, my view is not that menkyo kaiden are worthless but that we have to look at a larger picture and think critically.
-Neither Menkyo nor Koryū are stamps that validate anything as good or “real.”
+Neither Menkyo nor Koryū are stamps that validate anything as good, real, or authentic.
 We should perceive these things with a clear understanding and not fall into the rhetoric that is often portrayed by many koryū practitioners themselves.

 Menkyo kaiden, unlike ranking in modern arts, are usually solo affairs.
 There is not a panel of four people, for example, giving out rankings in the koryū arts.
 We almost always have the headteacher having the decision to give or not to give any promotions to his students.